-Develop the skills and competences to work towards becoming a professional ceramics conservator.
+Develop the skills and competences to work towards becoming a professional ceramics conservator on one of our conservation courses focussing on ceramics.
 Conservation is a complex and exciting discipline and the College has a reputation for equipping students with the practical craft skills, science and theoretical knowledge required by employers in the sector.

-Perhaps you have previously studied archaeology, history of art or classics but would like to pursue a course with a more applied approach.
-Our courses offer the chance to gain practical experience on live conservation projects.
+Perhaps you have previously studied archaeology, history of art or classics but would like to pursue a course with a more applied approach such as in museum studies courses.
+Our courses offer the chance to gain practical experience on live conservation and restoration projects.

-There are two levels of study on our ceramics courses.
+There are two levels of study on our ceramics conservation courses.

 Level 6: Graduate Diploma in Conservation Studies

-Allows you to further your interest in conservation and progress to the MA Conservation Studies.
+This full time conservation course allows you to further your interest in ceramics and porcelain repair and progress to the MA Conservation Studies.

 Level 7: MA Conservation Studies